VPDC

 • Persons at increased risk due to an outbreak who previously received the MenB series, should receive a booster dose if a year or more has passed since the primary series.

 Both MenB vaccine products require more than 1 dose for maximum protection and may require additional boosters if individuals remain at increased risk.
-Use the same brand of MenB vaccine for each dose in the series.
+Use the same brand of MenB vaccine (Bexsero OR Trumenba) for each dose in the series.

 Pentavalent Meningococcal Vaccine (MenACWY – MenB)